LittleTealeaf/CSC-375-Final-Part-2/README.md

 IP will likely be `192.168.3.1:1883`

-Can install mosquitto and run it
+Can install mosquito and run it

 ### MQTT